 This is the slightly sparkling, dry white wine native to the Basque Country, Cantabria, and northern Burgos.
 Pronounced sha-ko-lee, it’s the perfect accompaniment to some Pinchos or to a seafood dinner.
 Txakoli wine has become increasingly popular since the late 1980s onwards when some varieties from the Basque country achieved the “Denominacion de Origen” certification, a regulatory classification system used mainly for wines but also for some food items.
 The first variety of Txakoli to receive this certification comes from around Getaria and Zarautz, which you will pass through on route to Bilbao.

 If you are looking for a Camino which combines great walking with the beauty of the Spanish coastline, this is the route for you!
 Many of the towns have some great beaches where you can relax after your walk and even go for a dip to cool off.
 The longest beach in the Spanish Basque country is in Zarautz, and it’s lovely promenade has some great shops and restaurants.

 We hope you enjoyed Claire’s top tips for walking the Northern Way from San Sebastian.
-For more information about the Camino del Norte from San Sebastian or to book your trip, contact our travel specialists
+For more information about the Camino del Norte from San Sebastian or to book your trip, please don’t hesitate to contact us.